 Camerata is Mowbray’s elite Strings ensemble.
 Entry to Camerata is open to students who have shown strong commitment to the Strings program and who are of a certain standard.

-Each year the string ensembles have wonderful opportunities to perform on stage in the main Hall during special school events and at a recital evening.
-All string ensembles take part in a Weekend of Music which is an intensive two days of tutorials and rehearsing with a disco and concert at the end.
-Senior ensembles may participate in Eisteddfods and the String Festival of Instrumental Music.
+Each year the string ensembles have wonderful opportunities to perform on stage in the School Hall during special school events and at a recital evening.
+Senior ensembles may participate in variety of local Eisteddfods and the String Festival of Instrumental Music.

-The Strings Committee is a voluntary group of parents that meets once per term to manage the running of the program and is in constant communication via email.
-The Strings Committee comprises the following roles:
+The Mowbray Strings sub-committee is a voluntary group of parents who meet once per term to manage the running of the program.
+They are in constant communication via email.
+The Strings sub-committee comprises the following roles: